 The admission of transfer students is made on a selective basis.
-In evaluating transfer applications for admission, the University takes into account the accreditation and the general quality of previous coursework.
+In evaluating transfer applications for admission, the University takes into account the accreditation and the general quality of previous course work.
 Applicants must be in good standing with their previous colleges/universities; a total cumulative GPA of 2.5 or higher is preferred for admission consideration for most majors, with no grades below C- in the most recent semester.
-Transfer applicants to the College of Pharmacy must have earned at least a B average (3.0/4.0) to be considered for entrance.
+It is recommended that transfer applicants to the College of Pharmacy and Health Sciences have a B average (3.0/4.0) or greater for admission consideration.
 Eligibility for consideration does not guarantee admission.
-Any transfer applicant whose high school record would not have met Butler’s requirements for First-Year Student Admission is required to demonstrate a strong record of college-level work after a minimum of one year of study.
+Any transfer applicant whose high school record would not have met Butler’s requirements for first-year student admission is required to demonstrate a strong record of college-level work after a minimum of one year of study.

 Applications for transfer admission are reviewed on a rolling basis.
 (Students applying to the College of Pharmacy and Health Sciences should refer to the appropriate sections below.)
 To be considered for admission as a transfer student, students must submit the following:

 - Application for Transfer Admission accompanied by the nonrefundable application fee.
 (The fee is waived for applications filed online.)

 - Official transcripts from all colleges attended, sent directly from the schools to the Office of Admission.
 Only transcripts received from the registrar of former colleges will be treated as official.
 Concealing previous college attendance is grounds for denial and dismissal.

 - Certification that the student is in good standing, not on probation, and eligible to return to that college.